Dawserdoos/DomainScanner_PublicBuild-DawserCo./README.md

-# Magic-Bag-of-Tricks
+# DomainScanner_PublicBuild(DawserCo.)
-This is where you can find penetration-testing scripts written by Dawserdoos and crew!
+This is the DomainScanner from Dawserdoos and crew!

 (ALL SCRIPTS IN THIS REPOSITORY ARE ***AS-IS!!!!!***